Schinderhannes: Crime spree

-In the time leading up to his final imprisonment there were several murders which could possibly can be attributed to Bückler.
+In the time leading up to his final imprisonment, there were several murders which could possibly be attributed to Bückler.
 But based on the file material known today this was not sufficient to describe Johannes Bückler as a murderer.

 In addition, there was a lack of gang coherence, to the extent that his accomplices changed almost daily.
-Although Bückler sometimes went around with certain persons for several weeks, again and again he joined other henchmen (or they joined him); however, this cannot be describe as a gang in the legal sense, in which several people agreed to commit crimes for a certain period of time.
-All in all, however, it can be ascertained that, in particular the numerous tramps and vagrants tried to secure a subsistence living by thefts.
+Although Bückler sometimes went around with certain persons for several weeks, again and again, he joined other henchmen (or they joined him); however, this cannot be described as a gang in the legal sense, in which several people agreed to commit crimes for a certain period of time.
+All in all, however, it can be ascertained that, in particular, the numerous tramps and vagrants tried to secure a subsistence living by thefts.
 Short-term associations were the rule.
-However, Bückler had acquired an increasingly important reputation in the course of 1800, so that many people with dubious reputations were happy to join him or even stayed on guard without being asked when he was e.g. in a restaurant.
+However, Bückler had acquired an increasingly important reputation in the course of 1800, so many people with dubious reputations were happy to join him or even stayed on guard without being asked when he was e.g. in a restaurant.

 As the new century began, the French police system gradually began to take effect.
 In 1800, Johannes Bückler also came under the lens of law enforcement agencies on a supra-regional level, according to a decree by the General Government Commissioner, Jean-Baptiste-Moïse Jollivet, so that under the pseudonym of Jakob Ofenloch he began a travelling shopkeeper's trade in the lands on the bank of the Rhine.